Lomray-Software/consistent-suspense/README.md

  * 3. Now any components inside ConsistentSuspenseProvider can generate consistent id's */ const SomeComponent: FC = () => {
-    const id = useId();
+    // this id will be the same between client and server const id = useId();

     return (